mlinreallife/blog/content/posts/press_review_2.md

 title: "Issue 2: Unit tests for data, Data + AI summit, etc"
 date: 2020-11-26T07:01:10+02:00
 draft: false
+description: Machine learning in real life is hard.
+Finding your way into all the methods and tools is not easy.
+Here you will find some resources that inspired me recently to do unit tests for data and productionalize models.
 ---

 Machine learning in real life is hard.
 Finding your way into all the methods and tools is not easy.